Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 When a Dog Should Have Grain-Free Food

 In rare cases, a dog might be allergic to one or more grains.
-If this is the case for your dog, your veterinarian might recommend grain-free dog food.
-Gluten allergies are rare but can be seen in breeds such as Irish setters and Border terriers.
+If this is true for your dog, your veterinarian might recommend grain-free dog food.
+Gluten allergies are rare but can be seen in breeds such as Irish Setters and Border Terriers.

-There are all kinds of different grains that a commercial dog food might include to enhance its nutrition levels.
+A commercial dog food might include all kinds of different grains to enhance its nutrition levels.
 Most grains are good for dogs, so there is no need to avoid them when choosing a dog food to purchase.
-However it is usually recommended that a meat protein is listed first in the ingredients list and that grains are found further down.
+However, it is usually recommended that a meat protein is listed first in the ingredients list and that grains are found further down.

 Grains that you might see in a dog’s food ingredients list include: